gatsby2016/FeatsVisDL/README.md

 **Paper reference:** [Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization](https://arxiv.org/pdf/1610.02391.pdf)

 This Grad-CAM method is **a strict generalization of CAM**, which are not limited to GAP and fc.

 $$
 w_{k}^{c}=\sum_{i} \sum_{j} \frac{\partial Y^{c}}{\partial A_{i j}^{k}}
 $$

-Generated attention maps of Grad-CAM is the same as CAM when the model is **ResNet34 with GAP and fc**.
+Generated attention maps of Grad-CAM is the same as CAM's **when the model is ResNet34 with GAP and fc**.

 <table border=0 width="50px" >
 	<tbody>